Kingminer7/PlatformerJoystick/readme.md

 # Platformer Joystick

-Adds a way for level creators to have joystick controls.
+Adds a way for level creators to add joystick controls.

+### PC PLAYERS:

+- The joystick's left and right follows player 1 controls.
+- Up and down are their own keybinds, but the up keybind will most likely conflict with a jump bind. ***Make sure to change your jump bind!***

 ## How it works
 Levels can enable joysticks by including a text object that says `--enable-joystick`.
 I recommend setting it to hidden.